Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Method

-After pre-training the convolutional encoder on offline demonstration data, we train a SAC \cite{haarnoja2018soft} agent with data augmentation \cite{laskin_lee2020rad} as the robot interacts with the environment.
+{\bf Reinforcement Learning with Augmented Data:} After pre-training the convolutional encoder on offline demonstration data, we train a SAC \cite{haarnoja2018soft} agent with data augmentation \cite{laskin_lee2020rad} as the robot interacts with the environment.
 Since the replay buffer was initialized with demonstrations and SAC is an off-policy RL algorithm, during each minibatch update the agent receives a mix of demonstration observations and observations collected during training when performing gradient updates.
 The image augmentation used during training is random crop -- the same augmentation used during contrastive pre-training.